Nefsen402/destam-dom/doc.md

 `
 ```

 In order to implement reactivity, an Observer can be used to wrap the array.
 Destam-dom will reconcile common object references (objects that compare equal in `Map`).
-If you're used to other framework, it's like the objects in the array themselves act as the key.
+If you're used to other frameworks, it's like the objects in the array themselves act as the key.
 It's easy to lose these object references unfortunately.
 If we were to generate the div wrappers around names at the last moment such as the above example, those div wrappers would compare as different and everything would be remounted.
 Instead, we'll store the div wrappers as part of the array.

 ```js
 const names = Observer.mutable([